PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 14:57:34
+Last updated: 2024-04-08 14:58:07
-Random Quote: Any man who steps between a father and his vengeance asks for death.  -  Rickard Karstark
+Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett